Electron, v3

 [00:00:00]

 >> With that, right?
-I think it would be interesting to look at what it would take to actually trigger a file system dialogue or something along those lines and play around with that.
+I think it would be interesting to look at what it would take to actually trigger a file system dialog or something along those lines and play around with that.
 Now, eventually where we choose to go with this towards the end of this little section together is I would like it when I hit the open file button to do it.

 [00:00:22]

 All right, but we'll get there cuz we're still somewhat new at the bridging the gap, if you will, between the main process and the renderer process.
 So let's kind of just start by, cool, can I do an OS thing from inside of electron?
-And then we'll get the two way communication of when they click this button, then tell the main process, I would like a file open dialog, let them pick the file, read the file, the main process, send me the content over to the render process so I can display it in the DOM, right?
+And then we'll get the two way communication of when they click this button, then tell the main process, I would like a file open dialog, let them pick the file, read the file in the main process, send me the content over to the render process so I can display it in the DOM, right?

 [00:00:58]